 As of this report, Hawaii is in the fifth and last year of its Title IV-E Waiver Demonstration Project ("Waiver").
 By the end of 2018, Waiver innovations served nearly 3,500 children from more than 1,800 families since the beginning.
 Crisis Response Team (CRT) served a total of 2,455 children from 1,327 families, and prevented 41.5% (n=1,021) of children from further being involved in the child welfare system at the time of response.
 Intensive Home-base Services (IHBS) served a total of 539 children from 227 families.
 Of those 227 families, only 11% (n=25) of the families experienced child removal during or immediately after the intervention.
 Family Wrap Hawaii (Wrap) served a total of 241 children from 119 families.
 Of those families, 40% (n=47) of them reunified thanks to the intense case coordination process.
-Safety, Permanency, and Well-being (SPAW) served a total of 196 children, 37% (n=72) of the children achieved permanency due to the permanency review and barrier-busting case consultation.
+Safety, Permanency, and Well-being (SPAW) served a total of 196 children out of over 2,500 cases the SPAW team reviewed and mined.
+Of those 196 children, 37% (n=72) of the children achieved permanency due to the permanency review and barrier-busting case consultation.

 All throughout 2018, Hawaii continued discussions on model improvements, data entry and cleanup, and the Waiver phase-down and sustainability discussions of each intervention.
 Passage of Family First Prevention Services Act (FFPSA) encouraged Hawaii Waiver to further the development of a transition/phase-down plan to sustain and improve the Waiver intervention models.
 The Waiver Steering Committee and workgroups continue to meet regularly to keep the Waiver on track.
-The Waiver Executive Committee continues to meet and re-educate the Fiscal

-Management Office accountants on Title IV-E claiming and Waiver expense claiming, as well as discuss reinvestment of the realized Title IV-E savings to child welfare.
+The Waiver Executive Committee continues to meet and re-educate the Fiscal Management Office accountants on Title IV-E claiming and Waiver expense claiming, as well as discuss reinvestment of the realized Title IV-E savings to child welfare.